tolitius/multim/README.md

   [1449088870005 {:ticker :FB   :event-id 6}] ])
 ```

-* We'd like to keep them in the map.
+* we'd like to keep them in the map.
-* We'd also like to keep them _sorted_ by time (i.e. timestamp)
+* we'd also like to keep them _sorted_ by time (i.e. timestamp)

-Notice that Tesla and Google have _the same timestamp_ (i.e. same key value).
+_notice_ that Tesla and Google have _the same timestamp_ (i.e. same key value).

 ## Multi Mode

-As events come in they can added into something like a [TreeMultimap](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/collect/TreeMultimap.html)
+As events come in they can be added into something like a [TreeMultimap](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/collect/TreeMultimap.html)
 which is both: sorted and multimap.

 ```clojure